Index of Album Reviews | George Graham's Home Page | What's New on This Site

 - 1999: Kelly Joe Phelps: Shine Eyed Mister Zen.
 Remarkable blend of bluesy slide

 acoustic guitar with very interesting songwriting.

-- 2000: Nickel Creek.
+- 2000: Nickel Creek: Nickel Creek.
 National debut by one of the finest young bluegrass bands, featuring a young Chris Thile.

 to emerge from the second generation of New Acoustic musicians.

 - 2001: Duncan Sheik: Phantom Moon.
 Pop star creates wonderfully brooding album

 heavily influenced by Nick Drake.

 - 2002: Cassandra Wilson: Belly of the Sun.
 Jazz singer does remarkably eclectic

 set of folk, blues, and classic rock songs, all in striking versions.

 - 2003: Louis Windsberg: Jaleo.
 A fascinating and invigorating mix of flamenco and jazz-rock fusion.